velissarious/ApacheLogParserApp/readme.md

 ```

-The display output contains the warnings for malformed output.
-Snippet bellow:
+The display output would contains the warnings for malformed output.
+There are no malformed logs in this example.
+If there were it would look like the snippet bellow:

 ```
 ...